“The jobs don’t exist – they’re all fake”, “your CV just goes into a black hole”, “I’ll never find anything, I don’t have enough experience.”

 These are great examples of how to show that you have actually done what you say and it can be a good opener for discussion during the interview.

-If you really want to impress at the interview stage, there are a few tricks you can pull out your sleeve.
+If you really want to build a great first impression at the interview stage, there are a few tricks you can pull out your sleeve.
 Firstly, be the best-dressed person in the room.
 You only have one opportunity to impress, so make sure you pull out all the stops with your outfit.

 Of course, this doesn’t mean you need to wear a ballgown to your interview, but a smart suit, groomed hair, and clean shoes are a good start.
 You should also show your most positive side by being upbeat throughout the interview, smiling and maintaining eye contact throughout the interview.